-After my diagnosis, the weirdest coincidence happened.
+After my diagnosis, the strangest coincidence happened.
 I took a cab home, and the driver shared that his mother had died from squamous cell carcinoma.
 He was devastated.
 I felt like I’d been punched in the gut.
 Really, I thought, people die from this?
-Yes, depending on what study you read, up to 8,800 people in the U.S. die from invasive SCC every year.
+Yes, while the statistics on nonmelanoma skin cancers are estimates, as many as 15,000 people in the U.S. die from advanced SCC every year.

-The driver told me that he was being treated with a topical medication for actinic keratoses (AKs) — precancers that can develop into SCCs.
+The driver told me that he was being treated with a topical medication for actinic keratoses (AKs) — precancers that, if left untreated, can develop into SCCs.
 He got checked out because he promised his mother he would.
 I promised him I would stay vigilant, too, and use my skills as a journalist to help raise awareness.

-Julie Bain is health and science editor at The Skin Cancer Foundation.
+Julie Bain is editorial director at The Skin Cancer Foundation.
 Published on May 20, 2016

 Published on May 20, 2016